-This one-year course, accredited by Creative Skillset, is aimed at developing screenwriting skills in the context of a filmmaking community where writing is an everyday practice and a collaborative process involving actors, directors, musicians, editors, and producers.
+This one-year course is aimed at developing screenwriting skills in the context of a filmmaking community where writing is an everyday practice and a collaborative process involving actors, directors, musicians, editors, and producers.

 At LFS we explore the boundaries between writing and directing and stimulate debate through classes in film history, cross-cultural approaches to dramaturgy and script readings with professional actors.
 Regular screenings of classic and contemporary films in our own film theatre and visits by contemporary filmmakers complement the core practical work of developing a feature screenplay.

 The MA Screenwriting programme provides a year of critical and creative development, a network of future contacts and space where a writer can define their interests and particular talent.
-This is a course that is more interested in content over a structure, individual development over the imposition of a universal model or set of rules.
+The course focuses on short, feature and series writing.

 “Taking a year out to study at LFS was the best decision I have made.”
 Clyde Harris, graduated 2015

 'I wouldn't be the writer I am without you and everything I learned during my time there.'
 Samuel Jefferson, MA Screenwriting graduate 2014, BAFTA/Rocliffe award for Comedy Writing

 “I always speak very highly of the Screenwriting MA at LFS when prospective students email me.
 I learnt so much there and have it to thank for a lot, so thanks!”
 Ben Cleary, MA Screenwriting 2011, Short Films Oscar Winner for STUTTERER